Virginia Tech® home

 The fellowships were established to recognize faculty dedicated to extraordinary research and teaching, to recruit scholars with exceptional records of achievement, and to retain high-performing faculty members with scholarly focus on data science or the application of data science within and across disciplines.

-Recipients hold the title of Data Science Faculty Fellow for a period of two years.
+Recipients hold the title of Data Science Faculty Fellow for a period of three years.

 Xinwei Deng